metaer/curl-wrapper-bundle/README.md

 Install:
 ---
 * composer require metaer/curl-wrapper-bundle

-* if you use Symfony 2 or 3 (without symfony flex): add to AppKernel.php:
+If you use Symfony 2 or 3 (without symfony flex): add to AppKernel.php:
 ``` php
 new \Metaer\CurlWrapperBundle\MetaerCurlWrapperBundle(),
 ```